-Divergence between the evolution of GDP per capita and the income of a ‘typical’ household as measured in household surveys is giving rise to a range of serious concerns, especially in the USA.
-In a new working paper with Brian Nolan and Max Roser, we investigate the extent of that divergence and the factors that contribute to it across 27 OECD countries, using data from OECD National Accounts and the Luxembourg Income Study.
+Divergence between the evolution of GDP per capita and the income of a “typical” household as measured in household surveys is giving rise to a range of serious concerns, especially in the USA.
+In a new paper published in Review of Income and Wealth, together with Brian Nolan and Max Roser we investigate the extent of that divergence and the factors that contribute to it across 27 OECD countries, using data from OECD National Accounts and the Luxembourg Income Study.
 While GDP per capita has risen faster than median household income in most of these countries over the period these data cover, the size of that divergence varied very substantially, with the USA a clear outlier.
-Our paper distinguishes a number of factors contributing to such a divergence, and finds wide variation across countries in the impact of the various factors.
-Further, both the extent of that divergence and the role of the various contributory factors vary widely over time for most of the countries studied.
+The paper distinguishes a number of factors contributing to such a divergence, and finds wide variation across countries in the impact of the various factors.
 These findings have serious implications for the monitoring and assessment of changes in household incomes and living standards over time.

 Large multilateral organisations like WHO and the UN rely heavily on average income data in determining eligibility for, and the allocation of, development assistance for health.
 This column tests this paradigm by analysing the determinants of health outcomes for 99 countries.
 A country’s epidemiological surroundings, poverty gap, and institutional capacity appear to be much better predictors of health outcomes than gross national income.
 These findings suggest alternative metrics that could be leveraged in allocating development assistance for health.